-Judge Orders L.A.
-Times To Change Article About Detective With Ties To Organized Crime
+Judge Orders ‘L.A.
+Times’ To Change Article About Detective With Ties To Organized Crime

 “This story has been updated to remove references from the filed plea agreement, which was ordered sealed by a judge but publicly available Friday on the federal court’s online document database.
 The changes were made to comply with an order issued Saturday by a U.S. federal judge.”

 In an interview cited by The Hill, Norman Pearlstine, executive editor of the L.A.
 Times, stated that the ruling was going to be challenged and was an unusual violation of the First Amendment.
-He further defended their decision to go to press with the information they had in hand stating, “We believe that once material is in the public record, it is proper and appropriate to publish it if it is newsworthy,”.
+He further defended their decision to go to press with the information they had in hand stating, “we believe that once material is in the public record, it is proper and appropriate to publish it if it is newsworthy.”

 Kelli Sager, who is one of the attorneys representing the L.A.
 Times, told Fox News in an interview that ordering the information removed after it has been made public is possibly counterproductive.